| CHESTER

 Sealand Road was adorned with a new 3,000 seater stand

-interest repayments, crippled the club.
-Not even the
+repayments, crippled the club.
+Not even the sale of

-sell on clause) could stem the financial crisis.
-Playing
+clause) could stem the financial crisis.
+Playing fortunes

-fortunes dipped as a result and after florist Reg Rowlands,
+dipped as a result and after florist Reg Rowlands, chairman

-chairman for thirty-four years, stepped down, he was
+for thirty-four years, stepped down, he was followed

-followed by a succession of property speculators with
+by a succession of property speculators with no local

-no local loyalty.
-Each in turn saw City's salvation
+loyalty.
+Each in turn saw City's salvation in terms

-in terms of sale and relocation.
-The new stand of 1979
+of sale and relocation.
+The new stand of 1979 was reduced

 The development of a new ground entailed